stheves/denon4j/README.md

 avr.disconnect();
 ```

-Take a look at the class Avr1912Demo.java in the test directory to view a complete example.
+Take a look at the class Demo.java in the test directory to view a complete example.

 # Command line usage